 Regex Support

-Some sample regular expressions to parse and preview the contents of common types of source files.
+Some sample regular expressions to parse and preview the contents of common types of source LOG files.

 When defining object groups, after you select the files to index, ChaosSearch analyzes the file to identify its type, compression (if any), and the fields within the file for indexing.
 For LOG format files, ChaosSearch uses regular expressions to detect the fields to be indexed.
 ChaosSearch has default patterns for many common types of log files.
-If you have new or custom log files, you can specify the regex string to use for indexing the fields.
+If you have new or custom applications with unique log files, you can specify the regex string to use for parsing and indexing the fields of those files.

 If the regex value is not complete, Validate displays a message (Regex is incomplete; Please use the regex editor to make sure the whole line is matched.